assadf/claude-code-todo-app/FEATURES.md

 - [x] Logged in user is able to view todo items for a particular TODO list
 - [x] Logged in User is able add TODO items to the list.
 - [x] Logged in User is able remove TODO items from the list.
+- [x] Logged in User is able edit/update TODO items in the list.

 # Planned